Neera Tanden: Israel

 In 2015, Tanden and CAP criticized Israeli Prime Minister Benjamin Netanyahu for engaging in what they called hyper-partisan activity during his trip to Washington, D.C., to lobby against the Obama-backed Joint Comprehensive Plan of Action.
 When Netanyahu visited D.C. again later in the year, he requested an audience before the left-leaning CAP.
 Tanden agreed to Netanyahu's request, saying it would be hypocritical to do otherwise, adding the event would include a question and answer segment between attendees and the prime minister.
 Tanden's decision drew harsh criticism from progressive organizations, many of whom said she was giving Netanyahu "legitimacy" by allowing him to speak before a group like CAP.
 Tandem responded by saying, "It was not an easy decision but at the end of the day we are a think tank.
 He's the leader of a country with which the US has a very strong relationship.
 There are issues we care about in Israel and the region.
 So we agreed to hold a forum."

 She called the U.S. recognition of Israel's annexation of the Golan Heights in March 2019 as "a blatant political move" to benefit Netanyahu.

 Libya

 Before the U.S.–NATO bombing of Libya, Tanden tweeted her support for Gaddafi's removal.

-In October 2011, Tanden said (in a private email made public by WikiLeaks) that the US had "a giant deficit" and it "doesn't seem crazy" to have "oil rich" nations such as Libya "partially pay [the US] back" for intervention.
+In October 2011, Tanden said (in a private email leaked to The Intercept) that the US had "a giant deficit" and it "doesn't seem crazy" to have "oil rich" nations such as Libya "partially pay [the US] back" for intervention.
 Tanden said this would be preferable to cuts to Head Start, WIC or Medicaid.
 Journalist Glenn Greenwald described Tanden's comments as similar to Donald Trump's statements on Iraq's national oil resources: "I say we should take it and pay ourselves back."